pseuxide/pseuxide.github.io/_posts/2023-12-06-invoking_assembly_function_from_cpp.md

 }
 ```

-Since the asm function expects buffer as param in our case so we create wrapper function not to mess up the main function.
+Secondly setting up wrapper function.
+Since the asm function expects buffer as param in our case, so we create a wrapper not to mess up the main function.

 The buffer size is supposed to be 12 chars + null terminator = 13.
 The `get_cpu_type` function will populate the buffer with string and we manually adding null terminator at last and returning it as std::string.

 Don't worry once you see the asm function and come back here, you'll get it.

-I'll omit main function cuz it's self-explanatory.
+Lastly you've got main function which I'll omit because it's self-explanatory.

 ### Assembly side